 By: Sue Carrington |

 Intravenous (IV) infusions are a common way to absorb medicine, fluid and nutrients into your system quickly.
 A thin plastic tube called a catheter is placed in the vein and connects to an IV bag containing fluids.
-The most common uses of IVs are delivering medicine, blood transfusions and rehydration.
+The most common IV infusion procedures are delivering medicine, blood transfusions and rehydration.

 If you or a loved one has ever been hospitalized, an intravenous (IV) infusion was probably part of your treatment.
 This is a procedure that administers medicines, fluids, or nutrients directly into your body through a vein, enabling faster absorption into your bloodstream.
 It’s often used when you can’t be treated sufficiently by oral medications.